 His second novel, Return of the Shade, is the imagined biography of Parysatis, the exceptional Queen and Queen Mother of the ancient Persian Empire at the peak of its global powers.
 A first person account, Parysatis speaks of her life and times in two voices, one as she lived it, and the other as a Shade returning to reflect on that life and times through which it passed.
 In telling her compelling story, she refutes the Greek historians’ depictions of her as unvarnished evil and reveals, instead, a complex and formidable woman well worth knowing.

 Mr. Longstreth’s third novel, Boats Against the Current, charts the struggles of six unforgettable lives thrown together in the Great Depression.
 FDR’s Works Progress Administration serves as armature for the story of twin brothers and their father from Kansas, a self-absorbed, calculating young woman from Virginia, an equally youthful Dust Bowl escapee from Texas, and a female psychiatrist from Austria, each seeking survival, work, love and purpose in lives immersed in the turbulence of the New Deal and fraught with conflicts, both political and personal.

 Mr. Longstreth is a graduate of Princeton University and Harvard Law School.
 He practiced law in the New York City law firm of Debevoise & Plimpton, becoming a partner in 1970.
 From 1981-84 he served as a Commissioner of the Securities and Exchange Commission.
-In 1993 he retired from the practice of law to teach at Columbia Law School and pursue other interests, among which was writing.
+After returning to Debevoise & Plimpton in 1984, he retired from the practice of law in 1993 to teach at Columbia Law School and pursue other interests, among which was writing.
 Over his professional career, he has often spoken and written numerous articles and two books on finance, corporate behavior and the law.